 A service-learning project integrates the skills or knowledge students are learning in the course.
 Service-learning projects should be designed so that a student or a group of students can make a significant contribution to your organization's mission or goals within a semester and coincide with the academic calendar.
-Often the best kinds of projects are those that have been on the "back-burner" for your organization; the ones where you say, "wouldn't it be great if we had a student to do that."

-When thinking about or designing a service-learning project it is important to keep the following questions in mind:

-What kind of service project will this be?
+Service-learning projects can take on many different forms.
+When thinking about or designing a service-learning project, it is important to keep the following question in mind - What kind of service project will this be?